koriolismsu/koriolismsu.github.io/index.md

 I did my PhD in mathematical physics under the supervision of [DSc Andrey Shanin](https://acoustics.phys.msu.ru/teachers/shanin_files/~shanin/index.html) at the [Lomonosov Moscow State University](https://www.phys.msu.ru/eng/) where I received my degree in 2016.
 After that, I held a researcher position in the acoustic department from 2016-2023.

 My research interests include diffraction theory, complex analysis in 1 and 2 dimensions, and computational acoustics.

+To contact me please write to andrey.korolkov at manchester.ac.uk

 ![Giving a talk in Saint-Petersburg Steklov's institute](/assets/Talk_at_Steklov.jpg) Giving a talk at St. Petersburg Department of Steklov Mathematical Institute